Marc Andreessen: Political activities

 Andreessen endorsed and voted for Bill Clinton, Al Gore, John Kerry, Barack Obama and Hillary Clinton.
 In 2012, Andreessen donated $100,000 to Republican presidential candidate Mitt Romney.
 During the 2016 primary season, he endorsed Republican candidate Carly Fiorina, but after Fiorina dropped out of the race, Andreessen switched his endorsement to the Democratic nominee Hillary Clinton, citing the Republican nominee Donald Trump's immigration stance.

 In July 2024, Andreessen announced he would donate to super PACs that support Donald Trump's 2024 presidential campaign.
 During the first half of 2025, Andreessen donated $3 million to MAGA Inc., a super PAC that supports Donald Trump.

 Andreessen is a mega-donor to the political superPAC and pro-cryptocurrency advocacy group Fairshake.
 Andreessen came out against president Joe Biden's re-election bid, saying he feared higher taxes on billionaires and stricter regulations on industries he invests in (cryptocurrency and AI).
 On Joe Rogan's podcast in November 2024, Andreessen claimed that some cryptocurrency users have been unfairly debanked.

-While not officially part of Elon Musk's DOGE, Andreessen has been listed as a “a key networker for talent recruitment” at the agency, according to The Washington Post.
+While not officially part of Elon Musk's DOGE, Andreessen has been listed as “a key networker for talent recruitment” at the agency, according to The Washington Post.
 He has also shared insight about DOGE's plans in various interviews.

 Several authors note that Andreessen belongs to a small group of tech leaders who play an increasingly central role not only in the Silicon Valley, but also in the U.S. political life.
-German journalist Claus Kleber, author of the ZDF documentary Trump und das Silicon Valley – Staatsstreich der Tech-Oligarchen ("Trump and Silicon Valley - coup d'état of the tech oligarchs"), opines that Andreessen's power is only outmatched by that of Peter Thiel, who often works alongside him.
+German journalist Claus Kleber, author of the ZDF documentary Trump und das Silicon Valley – Staatsstreich der Tech-Oligarchen ("Trump and Silicon Valley – coup d'état of the tech oligarchs"), opines that Andreessen's power is only outmatched by that of Peter Thiel, who often works alongside him.
 Evgeny Morozov, writing for the Spanish El País, notes that Andreessen "reimagines money" for the government, and that the tech leaders (dubbed "oligarch-intellectuals" by Morozov) have power to turn their "interpretive gift [...] into legislative mandate".